Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Well.
 Daar had pretty fantastic armor, an’ anything ‘Horse could do, *Daar* could do more better.

-“Campbell!
+"Campbell!
 It’s ‘yer show!
-I got a hole ‘ta dig!”
+I got a hole ‘ta dig!"

 Campbell’s reply was a double click, and another from Righteous.
 Daar, knowin’ the two of ‘em had it covered, charged over, snatched up a nicely-shaped girdery thing ‘fer a shield, and *thundered* through the hail of munitions to join the party.